hyperledger/fabric-chaincode-node/README.md

 ## Hyperledger Fabric Shim for node.js chaincodes

-This is the project for the fabric shim for node.js chaincodes development.
-The following instructions are oriented to a contributor or an early adopter and describes the steps to build and test the library.
+This is the project to support the writing of Chaincode within the node.js runtime.
+The following instructions are orientated to a contributor or an early adopter and therefore describes the steps to build and test the library.

-As an application developer, to learn about how to implement **"Smart Contracts"** for the Hyperledger Fabric using Node.js, Please visit the [documentation](https://fabric-shim.github.io/).
+As an application developer, to learn about how to implement **"Smart Contracts"** for Hyperledger Fabric using Node.js, please visit the [documentation](https://fabric-shim.github.io/).

 This project publishes `fabric-shim` public npm package for developers consumption.

 ### Folder structure

-The "src" folder contains the resources to become part of the npm package, including javascript files, protobuf definition files (.proto) that the code depends on, and a package.json to describe the package.

 The "build" folder contains the "build" steps.
 This being javascript there's no need to compile, but special build steps are still needed to accomplish the following:
 * linting: to make sure we enforce a somewhat consistent coding style